pow123/SWC_2018-02-25/Software Carpentry Workshop- Lesson6- Introduction to Git and Github.md

 ## 3. Track your documents with Git

-We are now ready to use Git.
+We are now ready to use Git now that it's been configured.
-To start with, let's make a new folder `git_test` on your Desktop, outside `SWC_fall2017` directory.
+To start with, let's make a new folder `git_test` on your Desktop, outside `SWC_spring2018` directory.

+Let’s create a directory for our work and then move into that directory.
 Suppose you started working on your thesis.
-You create a folder `Thesis` inside `git_test` .
+Create a directory within `git_test`.
 ```shell
 #go to git_test
 cd git_test